xgenium/MonoBitPainter/README.md

 I made this program to help me draw sprites for my retro, monochrome game.
 Don't expect anything from the code because it's my one of the first projects in C.

-(it looks like I messed up rows with collumns.
-If bitmap looks weird, try changing rows and collumns with each other)

 ## Features
 - Paint cells with the mouse: